jaclew/ILVT/README.md

 ## Introduction
 Interactive Long-Read Visualization Tool

+## Quick-start guide
+ILVT is written in Python version 3 and depends on Python libraries Pysam, PyQt5 and Matplotlib.
+To launch the software, execute the following command:
+> python <path_to_ILVT>/read_painter.py

+If you run on Windows, see instructions below on how to install Windows Subsystem for Linux (WSL) and X-server (to launch graphical user interfaces under WSL).

 ## Installation
 ILVT runs on Linux natively and can be run under Windows Subsystem for Linux (WSL).